Testing

 quantity = 1

-nft.mint(quantity, ["0"], value=nft.PRICE() * quantity, sender=receiver)
+nft.mint(receiver, quantity, ["0"], value=nft.PRICE() * quantity, sender=owner)

-actual = project.balanceOf(owner)
+actual = project.balanceOf(receiver)

 expect = quantity